By J. McKenna, C. Makela, and N. Porter* (3/17)

 - If the disputed information cannot be verified, it will be deleted from your credit report or updated as you request.
 If the disputed item is verified at a later date, it will be reinserted in your credit report and you will be notified.
 If the credit bureau does not resolve the issue to your satisfaction, you have the right to add a 100-word statement to your report.
 This will be included in all future requests for your credit report.

 - You have the right to see your credit file even if you have not been denied credit.
 You may pay a small fee if you have already received all of the free reports for the year from that agency that you are allowed.

 - All credit accounts opened in joint names after June 1, 1977, will be reported in both names.
 This means the information is in both files.

 Credit Report Tips

-Identity theft and fraud are major problems for the victim of identity fraud.
+Identity theft and fraud are major problems for consumers.
+The Fair Credit Reporting Act makes it easier for consumers who suspect they have been the victim of identity fraud.
 If lenders and credit bureaus suspect you are a victim of identity fraud, they must take action (even if you don’t know a crime has occurred) to stop the identity theft.

 If your credit cards have been stolen or are being used without your authorization, notify the fraud units of all three credit granting agencies:

 - Equifax: 1-800-525-6285

 - Experian: 1-888-397-3742